PatWalters/rd_filters/README.md

 #### rd_filters.py

-This Script provides a simple means of applying the functional group filters from the ChEMBL database, as well as a number of property  filters from the RDKit, to a set of compounds.
+This script provides a simple means of applying the functional group filters from the ChEMBL database, as well as a number of property  filters from the RDKit, to a set of compounds.
 As of ChEMBL 23,  the database table **structural_alerts**